 A Driving Under the Influence (DUI) offense is committed by drivers who are found to have a Blood Alcohol Content of at least 0.08%.
 This is the legally permitted level for operating a car in the state of Florida, and most other US locales as well.
+If you or your loved one has been charged with a DUI, contact us immediately so we can get started on your defense and legal advice.

 DUI is a serious crime carrying stiff punishments.
-Even below the legal cutoff, driving abilities are hampered.
+Even below the legal limit, driving abilities are hampered.
 At levels higher than 0.08%, judgment on the road becomes seriously compromised.
 This level could be reached after as few as two beers, depending on your size.

 Individuals may experience impaired vision, delayed response time, and poor control over muscle movement.
 Given that their ability to perceive and deal with approaching dangers is also poor, drivers become a hazard to themselves, their passengers, and other people and property on the road.